beowolx/rensa/README.md

 ## Technical Implementation

-Rensa offers three high-performance MinHash variants in Rust: `R-MinHash` (its original novel approach), `C-MinHash` (an implementation closely following the C-MinHash paper), and `OptDensMinHash` (based on optimal densification techniques).
-All are designed for efficient similarity estimation and leverage common strategies for speed and memory efficiency:
+Rensa offers two high-performance MinHash variants in Rust: `R-MinHash` (its original novel approach) and `C-MinHash` (an implementation closely following the C-MinHash paper).
+Both are designed for efficient similarity estimation and leverage common strategies for speed and memory efficiency:
 - **Fast Hash Functions**: Rensa employs fast, non-cryptographic hash functions (based on FxHash or Murmur3) for processing input items.
 - **Memory-Efficient Data Structures**: Implementations use compact data structures to minimize memory usage while maintaining fast access times.
 - **Optimized Routines**: Core operations are optimized using techniques like batch processing and vectorized operations where appropriate.